TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ProjectTesting.rst

 Travis CI
 =========

-Travis CI needs slightly more love: Travis comes with rather outdated docker versions by default that are not compatible with ddev, so our :file:`.travis.yml` first updates docker and docker-compose, then installs ddev, sets up the instance and executes the tests.
+Travis CI needs slightly more love: Travis comes with rather outdated `Docker`:pn: versions by default that are not compatible with ddev, so our :file:`.travis.yml` first updates `Docker`:pn: and `Docker Compose`:pn:, then installs ddev, sets up the instance and executes the tests.
 Ready to rumble:

 .. code-block:: yaml